SynaBun / Documentation

 • Floating cards — Pin research notes, investigations, and decisions to a visual workspace

-• Skills studio — Build reusable AI workflows and custom commands
+• Skills studio — Build reusable AI workflows and custom commands; /synabun and /leonardo run on both Claude Code and Codex

-• Social media tools — Interact with Twitter/X, TikTok, Facebook, and WhatsApp
+• Social media tools — Interact with Twitter/X, TikTok, Facebook, Instagram, LinkedIn, and WhatsApp

 Compatible Editors

-SynaBun works with Claude Code (full hook integration), Cursor, Windsurf, Claude.ai, and any MCP-compatible AI tool.
-One installation, all 67 tools available to every connected assistant.
+Dedicated sidepanels ship for Claude Code (7 hooks + 5 binding directives), Codex, and OpenCode.
+SynaBun also works with Gemini CLI, Cursor, Windsurf, Claude.ai, and any MCP-compatible AI tool.
+One installation, all 106 tools available to every connected assistant.

 Self-Hosting #